Gilgamesh: The Opera

 Project Overview

-The Assyrian Arts Institute (AAI) is a nonprofit organization dedicated to showcasing the rich artistry of Assyria and its people, with the goal of reaching a global audience through performances, exhibitions, and scholarships.
+The Assyrian Arts Institute (AAI) is a Los Angeles-based nonprofit organization dedicated to showcasing the rich artistry of Assyria and its people, reaching a global audience through opera performances, cultural exhibitions, and artists scholarships.
 AAI strives to support gifted Assyrian artists and those with an interest in Assyrian arts, while preserving and celebrating Assyrian heritage.
 By connecting Assyria’s ancient roots to the modern world, AAI aims to foster a deeper understanding of this unique culture.

-Gilgamesh opera brings to life the heroic journey of the demigod king of ancient Uruk, dramatizing themes of seduction, war, love, and the relentless pursuit of immortality.
+Gilgamesh: The Opera brings to life the heroic journey of the demigod king of ancient Uruk, dramatizing timeless themes of friendship, love, mortality, and the human quest for immortality in this world premiere production.
 Presented as an operatic prologue followed by two powerful acts, this performance promises to captivate audiences and resonate across generations.
 Rich in mythological depth, the opera explores profound human emotions, universal values, and timeless themes, offering cultural relevance and meaningful connections to our lives today.

-The Assyrian Arts Institute (AAI) is honored to produce and present Gilgamesh, a 120-minute new full opera inspired by the Epic of Gilgamesh, one of humanity’s oldest and most treasured epics.
-The Epic of Gilgamesh, recorded on twelve cuneiform clay tablets discovered during excavations at ancient Assyrian sites in the 1850s, chronicles the life of the legendary Mesopotamian king.
-These tablets, part of the renowned library of Assyrian King Ashurbanipal, are currently on display at The British Museum in London.
+The Assyrian Arts Institute (AAI) presents Gilgamesh: The Opera, a two-hour Mesopotamian opera inspired by the Epic of Gilgamesh, one of humanity’s oldest literary works and the world’s first known epic poem .
+The ancient Epic of Gilgamesh, inscribed on twelve cuneiform clay tablets discovered at Assyrian archaeological sites in the 1850s, chronicles the legendary king of Mesopotamia and his quest for meaning beyond mortality.

 Today, the Assyrian community is spread across the globe, with an estimated three million people, many of whom are descendants of those who lived in ancient Mesopotamia.
 Though stateless, this community has faced significant challenges, including geopolitical instability and forced migration from their ancestral homeland.
 As a result, the importance of artistic expression has often taken a backseat in the face of these hardships.